Liver infections in children

 Prevention of liver ailments

-Ensure that your child gets immunised for Hepatitis A & B, eats food that is hygienically prepared and stored, and drinks clean water.
+Ensure that your child gets immunised for Hepatitis A and B, eats food that is hygienically prepared and stored, limits intake of junk food and drinks clean water.

 Children should be cautious while playing with pets as worms can be transmitted to them from pets, affecting the liver.